renovatebot/renovate/docs/usage/faq.md

 }
 ```

-You may configure more than one in the above.
+You can set more than one PR target branch in the `baseBranches` array.

 ### Support private npm modules